ga-dc/wdi5/w07/d03_warmup/readme.md

 - second through fifth link when clicked
   - should display different parts of the song
+  - hint: starting with the third link, notice the href has changed, maybe we should prevent a default action

 #### BONUS!
 - the last link when clicked